CongducPham/LowCostLoRaGw/gw_advanced/new_cloud_design/README-NewCloud.md

 	cd new_cloud_design
 	scp -r * pi@my_gw_ip_addr:/home/pi/lora_gateway

+Go into the script folder (on your raspberry gateway) and run new_config_gw (see README.md in gw_advanced folder)

 If you have custom cloud information (url, write key,...) in your old python script, report them back in the Cloud*.py files.
 Edit clouds.json to enable/disable clouds.
+By default, only ThingSpeak cloud is enabled because the CloudThingSpeak.py script already has a demo ThingSpeak channel write key.
+To enable other clouds (Grovestreams, Firebase) create free accounts on these platforms and fill-in login/credential informations into the corresponding cloud script example.

-If you have custom cloud platform (other than the provided examples) then look at the provided examples to see how you can create (or port) a new cloud script for this cloud platform.
+If you have custom cloud platforms (other than the provided examples) then look at the provided examples to see how you can create (or port) a new cloud script for these cloud platforms.

 Enjoy!
 C. Pham